scotteratigan/electron-dr/README.md

 Do not try to run this in Windows Linux Subsystem, it will not work.
 Mac/Windows/Linux should be fine though.

+- Login:
+  -Add account with username, password.
+If valid, automatically downloads characters for all instances.
+  -With saved account, user can connect through the account modal using drop-downs to select account, instance, character -after auth info is saved, user can connect with #connect drf charname

 ## Todos

-- Support to enter your own account info
-  - Save account info
-  - Support for multiple accounts
-  - Protect accounts with master password and encrypt everything locally
-  - local account config in new window

-- Auth flow:
-  -Add account with username, password.
-Once complete, run authentication of account to verify validity.
-  -Once account added, get games list (instance), save it, and allow user to select instance.
-  -Once instance/game is selected, load characters -once character is selected, user can choose to connect -after auth info is saved, in the future user can connect with #connect drf charname

 - Highlights system
   - highlights dynamically applied so new highlights can be used on previous game text (should not be an issue)